michaela10c/irleed_learning/README.md

 - `results/` — experiment outputs
 - `analyze_homogeneous_demonstrators.ipynb` — analysis for homogeneous setting
 - `analyze_heterogeneous_demonstrators.ipynb` — analysis for heterogeneous and epsilon-only settings
-- Additional files from the original IRLEED repository are included for completeness and reproducibility, although they are not directly used in the experiments presented in this project.
+- Additional files from the original IRLEED repository and intermediate/debug experiment outputs are retained for completeness.
+Only the result files described above are used in the analyses and conclusions presented in this project.

 ---